-They’re great if you typically spend a few minutes on each chart formatting the colours, fonts, axis labels etc., which many of us do to keep our reports in line with company branding.
+They’re great if you typically spend a few minutes on each chart formatting the colors, fonts, axis labels, etc., which many of us do to keep our reports in line with company branding.

-Or maybe you just don’t like the technicolour default chart formats, after all they’re not great.
+Or maybe you don’t like the technicolor default chart formats, after all, they’re not great.
 Just look at the one below.

 Any Excel user worth their salt will be making some formatting changes to create a more elegant chart that doesn’t overwhelm their readers: